zzak00/nlp_with_transformers_visualizations/chapter2.md

 ```
 ## Training a Text Classifier :
 Pretrained models such as DistilBERT are initially trained to predict masked words within a sequence.
-To adapt them for text classification tasks, we integrate the pretrained model's core architecture with a custom classification head, effectively combining the model's pretrained body with a tailored classification component.
+To adapt them for text classification tasks, we integrate the pre-trained model's core architecture with a custom classification head, effectively combining the model's pre-trained body with a tailored classification component.

-We will explore two methodes to train a text classifier :
+We will explore two methods to train a text classifier :

-**Feature Extraction** : Use the hidden states as features and train the classifier on them without modifying the pretrained model.
+**Feature Extraction**: Use the hidden states as features and train the classifier on them without modifying the pre-trained model.

-**Fine-tuning** : Train the whole model end-to-end, which also updates the parameters of the pretrained model.
+**Fine-tuning**: Train the whole model end-to-end, which also updates the parameters of the pre-trained model.

 ![Figure 1](visuals/chap2visuals/Training_text_classifier.png)

-### Transformers as feature extractures :
+### Transformers as feature extractors :

-Using a transformer as a feature extractor is fairly simple.We freeze the body’s weights during training and use the hidden states as features for the classifier.Since the hidden sates only need to be calculated once this is a convenient approach to quickly train a small model.Such a model could be a neural classification layer or a method that does not rely on gradients, such as a random forest.
+Using a transformer as a feature extractor is fairly simple.
+We freeze the body’s weights during training and use the hidden states as features for the classifier.
+Since the hidden states only need to be calculated once this is a convenient approach to quickly train a small model.
+Such a model could be a neural classification layer or a method that does not rely on gradients, such as a random forest.

 ![Figure 1](visuals/chap2visuals/featureExtraction.png)